ValerieMauduit/46-simple-python-exercises/README.md

 ## Acknowledgements

-The original collection was created by [Torbjörn Lager](https://www.gu.se/english/about_the_university/staff/?languageId=100001&userId=xlagto).
+The original collection was constructed, but also found and collected by [Torbjörn Lager](https://www.gu.se/english/about_the_university/staff/?languageId=100001&userId=xlagto).

 ## Contributing